 3. You Can Make Good Money

 Choosing a job based solely on potential earnings probably won’t lead you down the path to fulfillment; however, it is nice to know your efforts will be rewarded.
 The good news is that OTAs can earn a healthy living.
 In fact, OTA frequently tops the lists of best-paying jobs requiring an associate degree.
-According to the most recent data from the U.S. Bureau of Labor Statistics (BLS), OTAs earn a mean annual wage of $60,410.
+According to the most recent data from the U.S. Bureau of Labor Statistics (BLS), OTAs earn a mean annual wage of $63,420, as of May 2020.
 Of course, that’s just an average, and OTAs in states like California, Texas, and Virginia can earn considerably more.

 4. The Demand for OTAs Is Growing